govex/govex.github.io/open-data/addressing-concerns/index.md

   </div>
   <div class="panel-body">
     <div style="font-family: monospace">
-If we open our data, someone can identify individuals and then use that to harm them.
+If we open our data, someone could identify individuals and then use that to harm them.
 This is also referred to as the mosaic effect.
     </div>
   	<hr />
 	  <dl class="dl-horizontal">
-      <dt>What This Is</dt>
+      <dt>Philosophical Response</dt>
       <dd>
-        This allows the Vendor keep its copyright interest in non-government data it may have, except when the Agency combines Government Data with the Vendor’s data.
+        Personal data should be protected and we must have strong governance practices to ensure that we are releasing data that should be released.
       </dd>
       <br />
-      <dt>Why It Is Here</dt>
+      <dt>Technical Response</dt>
       <dd>
-        This supports situations where the Vendor’s provides proprietary data that the Agency wishes to purchase (or rent).
-In these cases, the Vendor keeps its copyright in its data, and the Government keeps its copyright in its data.
+        We can aggregate data to ensure that private information is protected.
+There are a variety of other approaches that can be included in a city’s plan to manage the risk of opening data.
       </dd>
       <br />
-      <dt>Notes</dt>
+      <dt>City Example</dt>
       <dd>
-         When the Government combines the two data sets, the Vendor may get a copyright interest in that result.
+         Many cities aggregate crime data to the nearest intersection or block level when it is released (for example Seattle uses the “Hundred Block Level”).
+This allows critical information on public safety to be available to the public without identifying individuals.
       </dd>
     </dl>
   </div>